 Public Health Funerals

 If you’re unable to cover the cost of a funeral at all, your local council or hospital can arrange a Public Health Funeral.
 To qualify for a public health funeral, you must be able to show that the deceased did not leave enough money in the estate to cover the costs, and that there are not relatives or fiends who are able to arrange the funeral.

 Public Health Funerals are usually a cremation, and extras such as flowers, cars, and notices are not included.
 You will be able to attend the funeral, but the date and time will be decided by the local authority.

-The government offers a scheme for those on low income, who are receiving certain benefits, to offer help with the funeral costs.
-The Funeral Payment requires you to pay back the government back with any inheritance you receive from the deceased’s estate.
+The government offers a scheme for those on a low income, who are receiving certain benefits, to offer help with the funeral costs.
+The Funeral Payment requires you to pay back the government with any inheritance you receive from the deceased’s estate.

-The Funeral Payment covers costs such as death certificates, cremation fees, travel costs, funeral director’s fees and flowers.
-However, you may have to over up to a third of the funeral costs, even with the Funeral Payment.
+The Funeral Payment covers costs such as death certificates, cremation fees, travel costs, funeral director’s fees, and flowers.
+However, you may have to cover up to a third of the funeral costs, even with the Funeral Payment.

 In a nutshell: